Harrison Salisbury

-Harrison Evans Salisbury (November 14, 1908 - July 5, 1993), was an American journalist and the first regular New York Times correspondent in Moscow after World War II.
+Harrison Evans Salisbury (November 14, 1908 - July 5, 1993) was an American journalist and the first regular New York Times correspondent in Moscow after World War II.

 Biography

 Salisbury was born in Minneapolis, Minnesota.
 He graduated from Minneapolis North High School in 1925 and the University of Minnesota in 1930.

 He spent nearly 20 years with United Press (UP), much of it overseas, and was UP's foreign editor during the last two years of World War II.
-Additionally, he was The New York Times Moscow bureau chief from 1949–1954.
+Additionally, he was The New York Times Moscow bureau chief from 1949 to 1954.
 Salisbury constantly battled Soviet censorship and won the Pulitzer Prize for International Reporting in 1955.
 He twice (in 1957 and 1966) received the George Polk Award for Foreign Reporting.

 In the 1960s, he covered the growing civil rights movement in the Southern United States.
 From there, he directed the Times coverage of President John F. Kennedy's assassination in 1963.
-In 1970, he served as the first editor of The Times' Op-Ed page, which was created by John B. Oakes, and was assistant managing editor from 1964–1972, associate editor from 1972–1973.
+In 1964 he wrote an introduction to The New York Times-published edition of the Warren Report.
+In 1970, he served as the first editor of The Times' Op-Ed page, which was created by John B. Oakes, and was assistant managing editor from 1964 to 1972, associate editor from 1972 to 1973.
 He retired from The Times in 1973.

 Salisbury obtained permission in 1966, both from the government of North Vietnam and from the US State Department, to visit North Vietnam.
 He arrived in Hanoi in late December, and his reports began appearing in the New York Times on December 25.
 This was the first time a mainstream American journalist had ever reported on a war from the capital of the hostile government.
 The fact that the United States had not actually declared war may have been crucial in making this possible.
 Salisbury reported that American bombing of North Vietnam had been less effective in weakening North Vietnam's transportation system than the US government had been claiming, while hitting North Vietnamese civilians more than US spokesmen had been admitting.
 This aroused a storm of controversy.
 His reports were the first published by a major American media outlet that genuinely questioned the American air war.